lancercat/OSOCR-News/README.md

 # OSOCR-News
 ## 2nd, May, 2024
-LSCT family will be finally coming to light if I can pull off the Major Revision.
+C4/LSCT family will be finally coming to light if I can pull off the Major Revision.

 The stage has been set, buckle up.